An Inertial Newton Algorithm for Deep Learning: Introduction

 \section{Introduction}

-{\arabic{footnote}} Can we devise a learning algorithm for general deep neural networks (DNNs) featuring inertia and Newtonian directional intelligence only by means of backpropagation?
-In an optimization jargon: can we use second-order ideas in time and space for {\em nonsmooth nonconvex} optimization by only using a subgradient oracle?
-Before providing some answers to this question, let us have a glimpse at some of the fundamental optimization algorithms for training DNNs.
+Can we devise a learning algorithm for general deep neural networks (DNNs) featuring inertia and Newtonian directional intelligence only by means of backpropagation?
+In an optimization jargon: can we use second-order ideas in time and space for {\em non-smooth non-convex} optimization by only using a subgradient oracle?
+Before providing some answers to this question, let us have a glimpse at some fundamental optimization algorithms for training DNNs.